vanu98/Varnesh-Gawde/README.md

 ## Hi!
 I'm Varnesh Gawde

-I was born in Mumbai, India and 21 years old.
+I 21 years old and was born in Mumbai, India.
 Currently, I am a final year student of Computer Enginneering at the University of Mumbai.